TheMartianLife/WWDC-2018/README.md

 </p>

 ## License
 This project is provided under the [MIT License](https://choosealicense.com/licenses/mit/).
-All included sound files are [Public Domain](https://creativecommons.org/share-your-work/public-domain/), all included visuals were made by the [author](https://twitter.com/TheMartianLife).
+Sound files are courtesy of Nikkö Barrera-Amaya, Articulated Sounds, Charlie Atanasyan, and RedSonic.
+Used with permission.
+For more information, see [link](https://sonniss.com/gameaudiogdc2017/).
+Image files and all visuals were made by the [author](https://twitter.com/TheMartianLife).